rice-cooker-recipes/rice-cooker-recipes.github.io/index.md

 We strive to create a welcoming space for Rice Cooker Recipes by ensuring our repository complies with GitHub's terms of service and community standards.
 This includes properly crediting original recipe sources, respecting copyright on photos and cooking instructions, maintaining family-friendly content, and avoiding harmful practices like spam or harassment.
 All shared recipes should include clear safety guidelines, allergen warnings where applicable, and proper food handling instructions.
 By following these guidelines, we aim to foster a helpful, collaborative community where cooking enthusiasts can safely share and explore creative rice cooker recipes.

 ## Community Feedback
 Help us improve our system by providing feedback by emailing any of the developers.
+Find our infrmation under "Contact Us".

 ## Contact Us
 Commments or questions for the developers?